18.4 C

 Trump, whose supporters attacked the US Capitol on January 6, 2021, after he claimed the 2020 election was rigged, voted earlier near his home in Palm Beach, Florida.

-Trump was watching the results at his Mar-a-Lago club before speaking to supporters at a nearby convention centre.
+He was watching the results at his Mar-a-Lago club – reportedly joined by Tesla CEO Elon Musk – before speaking to supporters at a nearby convention centre, according to sources familiar with the planning.

 Tuesday’s vote capped a dizzying race churned by unprecedented events, including two assassination attempts against Trump, President Joe Biden’s surprise withdrawal and Harris’ rapid rise.